one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab01_ADConnect.md

     `az vm create --resource-group AD-ResourceGroup --availability-set ADConnect-AvailabilitySet --name ADConnect --size Standard_D2_v3 --image Win2019Datacenter --admin-username ADAdmin --admin-password Complex.Password --nsg AD-NSG --private-ip-address 10.10.10.15`

-## Task 5 - Join the ADConnect VM to the domain
+## Exercise 5 - Join the ADConnect VM to the domain

 1. Once the cloud shell has built your VM, connect to the **ADConnect** virtual machine and logon. **Microsoft Azure / Resource Groups / AD-ResourceGroup / ADConnect / Connect /Download RDP File**
 2. Logon with local credentials (i.e. ADAdmin).
 Choose **More Choices** then **Use a different account** to enter your new set of credentials.